Bitbucket → GitHub Migration Guide

 - Spot-check user mentions, comments, and timestamps.

-- Confirm attachments are uploaded (if not using --use-gh-cli).
+- Confirm attachments are uploaded.

 Clean-Up Operations: